 How Old Does a Ball Python Have to Be to Breed?

-Breeding age in bumblebee ball pythons is the same no matter what morph you’re talking about.
+Breeding age in bumblebee ball pythons is the same regardless of the morph.
 Males reach sexual maturity once they’re old enough to produce sperm plugs.
 These are what the male snake leaves behind in the female’s cloaca.

 They stop the female from being able to breed with any other male so that the male snake knows that it’s his eggs she’ll be laying.
 Once he’s about a year old/700 grams in weight, he’ll be old enough to produce them, which is a sign that he’s ready to breed.

 If she can’t, then they’ll get stuck inside her.
-If that happens, they’ll break, and she’ll very quickly die.
+If that happens, they’ll break, and she’ll die.
 She’ll be old enough to breed at about three years.
-More specifically, make sure that she’s 1200 grams at the very least before breeding.
+Make sure that she’s at least 1200 grams before breeding.

 Ball pythons don’t brumate, but they’re affected by temperature in the same way.
-You should, therefore, reduce the temperature in their enclosures so that it gets to the mid-70s at night.
+You should reduce the temperature in their enclosures so that it gets to the mid-70s at night.
 Gradually reduce the temperature over two weeks.

 This will encourage him to feel like he needs to ‘compete’ with them for the female’s affection.
 Introduce the pair again, and they’ll be more likely to mate.
 Be prepared, because they might stay connected for up to two days.
 Don’t disturb them during this time.